-At its meeting on January 21, 2009, the Board of Directors of Your Public Radio Corporation (WYPR) voted to adopt the following By-laws to govern the operation of its community advisory board (CAB), established pursuant to the Public Broadcasting Act of 1967, as amended.
+At its meeting on March 6, 2018, the Board of Directors of Your Public Radio Corporation (WYPR) voted to adopt the following Amended and Restated By-laws to govern the operation of its community advisory board (CAB), established pursuant to the Public Broadcasting Act of 1967, as amended.
 These By-laws amend and restate in their entirety all previous guidelines with respect to the operation of the WYPR CAB.

 PURPOSE AND OBJECTIVES

 1.1 Purpose.
-The purpose of the CAB is to, in an advisory capacity, review the station's programming goals, to review the service provided by the station, and to review the significant policy decisions rendered by the station.
+The purpose of the CAB is to, in an advisory capacity, review and comment on the station's content and programming goals, to review the service provided by the station, and to review and comment on the significant policy decisions rendered by the station.
 The CAB shall advise the Board of Directors of WYPR with respect to whether the programming and other policies of the station are meeting the specialized educational and cultural needs of the communities served by WYPR, and may make such recommendations as it considers appropriate to meet such needs.
 The CAB may undertake any further roles and responsibilities as may be delegated or assigned to the CAB by the Station Manager of WYPR, which may include the following:

 (a) Advise station management on community organizations which merit station attention and involvement.

-(c) Advise WYPR's talk-show producers on subjects that are worthy of discussion and coverage.
+(c) Advise WYPR's editors, hosts, and producers on subjects that are worthy of discussion and coverage.

 (d) Participate in the process of community ascertainment by meeting with local leaders and members of the community to get opinions on issues of particular interest to the region.
 Management of WYPR may use the results of these discussions as a part of quarterly reports on community issues and use such results as a resource for community connections and to facilitate coverage of timely issues.

 (e) Carry out other plans and activities calculated to strengthen ties between WYPR and the community.